 Need and Purpose of GST in India

-Which taxes will GST replace?
+Which taxes did GST replace?

 - Central Excise Duty (Central Excise Fee)